 Key Man Protection is where your company takes out a life insurance policy on the key person in charge of the business.
 Usually, this is the owner, founder, or a few key members of staff that the company simply could not run smoothly without.

 In the event that person dies, or suffers a critical illness, the business will receive a financial payoff so that the company can run smoothly.
-In a small business, this is particularly important because these are the ones that are most likely to collapse if this happens.
+In a small business, this is particularly important because these are the ones that are most likely to collapse without their key person.

 What Does it Cover?

-To avoid too much repetition, the policy covers a key person, or persons, within the company.
-In the event that person, or group of people, dies your business will receive the money so that they can keep running while they look for a replacement.
+The policy covers a key person, or persons, within the company.
+In the event that person (or group of people) dies, your business will receive the money so that they can keep running while they look for a replacement.

 However, it doesn’t just cover death.
-If the those who are covered becomes critically ill or disabled and can no longer work, the insurance can pay your business (provided it is included in the terms of the agreement).
+If those who are covered become critically ill or disabled and can no longer work, the insurance can pay your business – provided it is included in the terms of the agreement.

-A common reason that a business may decide to take out this form of protection – aside from common sense – is because they wish to take out a business loan through the bank.
-The majority of lenders have this as a requirement because if the key man does pass away or become unable to work, they are covered financially and reassured that the loan could be repaid.
+A common reason that a business may decide to take out this form of protection – aside from common sense – is because they wish to take out a business loan through the bank or venture capital funding.
+The majority of lenders have this as a requirement because if the key man does pass away or become unable to work, they are covered financially and reassured that the loan/investment could be repaid.